Longford: Canals

-The Royal Canal reopened in October 2010 after years of being derelict and overgrown.
-Navigation is now possible from Spencer Dock, in Dublin, to the Shannon, in Cloondara.
+The Royal Canal Greenway is a 130 km greenway which spans along the Royal Canal between Maynooth and Cloondara, with a branch to Longford.
+It was launched in March 2021 following the reopening of the canal to navigation in 2010.

 Bus

-There are a number of bus services to Dublin and other towns both outside and inside the county provided by both the state (Bus Éireann) and private bus companies (Kane's, Donnelly's and Farrelly's.)
-Third level colleges are also served by the private companies during the academic year.
+Bus Éireann operates several bus routes which serve the town.
+These include Expressway routes 22 and 23 (Ballina and Sligo to Dublin respectively).
+Other services include routes 65 (Galway to Cavan), 73 (Waterford to Athlone), 425/425A (from Galway), 451 (from Ballina via Charlestown), 466 (Athlone to Cavan via Ballymahon and Longford), 467 (from Roscommon via Lanesboro), and 469 (from Sligo).
+A prior service, route 463 to Carrigallen, was discontinued in December 2025 and was replaced with a TFI Local Link service.

-Donnelly's Pioneer Bus Service, a local bus company based in Granard, operate a route from Longford to Granard via Ballinalee.
-There are three journeys each way daily (no Sunday service).
+There are a number of bus services provided by private bus companies which serve the town.
+These include Kane Coaches, Donnelly's Coaches and Farrelly's Coaches.
+Donnelly's Pioneer Bus Service, based in Granard, operate a route from Longford to Granard via Ballinalee.
+There are three journeys each way daily with no Sunday service.
+Farrelly's Coaches operate a route from Longford to Athlone during the academic year, serving Technological University of the Shannon.

 Whartons Travel, which is also a local bus service, operate a route from Longford railway station and Longford to Cavan via Drumlish, Arvagh and Crossdoney.
 As of 2014, this service is funded by the National Transport Authority.

 Air

 Longford's main air transport centre is located south-east of the town, at Abbeyshrule.
 Abbeyshrule Aerodrome receives a regular influx of small general aviation aircraft, including the Cessna 182 and 150.
-The airport also has two flight training centres; one for general aviation fixed wing aircraft training (Aeroclub 2000) and one for microlight aircraft flight training (Ultraflight).
+The airport also has two flight training organisations; one for general aviation fixed wing aircraft training (Aeroclub 2000) and one for microlight aircraft flight training (Skyline Flying Club).